FocusedObjective/vista/README.md

 ## VISTA Manifesto

-AI has made software output easier to produce.
+AI has made it easier to produce software output.
 That does not mean engineering performance is improving.

 When code gets cheaper, judgment becomes more important.